 As a veteran TEC Chair of a CEO group for over a decade, David leveraged his experience to assist members from a diverse range of businesses; from family concerns to large companies.
 He describes the value of the TEC experience as being “responsible for the successful growth of the members’ businesses, but also for the personal growth of the members.
 It enhances their lives and relationships.
 I’ve been a member of many different organizations over the years, and I have yet to see anything approaching the effectiveness of the TEC experience.”

 Todd Millar is no stranger to developing leaders.
 He spent five years as a TEC Canada Chair, challenging and supporting CEO’s and small business owners to take their personal and professional life to the next level.
-Todd now brings his fresh ideas and powerful leadership skills to his role as President of TEC Canada.
+Todd now brings his fresh ideas and powerful leadership skills to his role as President and CEO of TEC Canada.
 He is committed to working closely with the TEC Canada Chairs across the country to grow the membership base and impact Canadian business leaders.

 Todd is an executive coach, author and speaker and brings an impressive 25-year career in senior executive positions in petroleum, telecommunications and advertising industries.
 As President of SuperPages Canada, he played an instrumental role in the most successful private equity transaction in the history of Bain Capital, acquiring SuperPages Canada for $1.9 billion and in less than a year selling the assets for $2.6 billion.
 That accomplishment reflects Todd’s ability to assemble the right teams, provide inspirational leadership and create a rewarding environment.